 1. Managing Vulnerabilities

-It is critical to first identify if any vulnerabilities exist, treat any vulnerabilities found, reporting the issue to appropriate personnel, and stay ahead of attacks by coordinating checks on a regular basis.
+It is critical to first identify if any vulnerabilities exist, treat any vulnerabilities found, report the issue to appropriate personnel, and stay ahead of attacks by coordinating checks on a regular basis.
 Operationalizing this is critical, and often best performed by a specialized third party.
-In terms of scan frequency, we recommend quarterly scans but, encourage a weekly scan schedule.
-Run a vulnerability scan First and foremost, you need to have a vulnerability scan run against your network, so you can identify if any vulnerabilities exist.
-After vulnerability scanning is completed, you are usually provided a report containing any vulnerabilities found including the name of the vulnerability, the date of discovery, criticality ratings, a description, and the process that will need to take place to remediate each specific item found
+In terms of scan frequency, we recommend quarterly scans but encourage a weekly scan schedule.
+First and foremost, you need to have a vulnerability scan run against your network, so you can identify if any vulnerabilities exist.
+After vulnerability scanning is completed, you are usually provided a report containing any vulnerabilities found including the name of the vulnerability, the date of discovery, criticality ratings, a description, and the process that will need to take place to remediate each specific item found.

 2. Remediate Vulnerabilities